purpleidea/flabbergast/flabbergast-manual.md

 ### How do I create a new type?

 There isn't a mechanism to create user-defined types as such.
 There are two reasons: what would be the look-up rules for type names and how would one define new primitive operations?
-In general, there's no reason to create a new type: just create a new frame with a well-defined interface.
+In general, there's no reason to create a new type: create a new frame with a well-defined interface.
 For all typical purposes, that is as good as defining a new type.
 In the typical class-based object-oriented sense, there is no guarantee that a frame will inherit the intended template, but if it has a compliant interface, there isn't necessarily any harm.

 Many languages have restricted value sets: enumerations (C, C++, Java, C#) or symbols (LISP, Ruby, SmallTalk).
 These are intended to be universally comparable values that exist in some kind of special name space.
 Symbols are essentially strings, so the `$` identifier-like string is essentially the same.
 An enumeration-like structure can be easily made: